annmariyaes/chipcallvar/README.md

 **chipcallvar** is a reproducible [Nextflow](https://www.nextflow.io/) workflow to call variants (SNVs and INDELs) on ChIP-seq data.
 There are 3 different variant callers in this pipeline: [macs3 callvar](https://macs3-project.github.io/MACS/docs/callvar.html), [GATK mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2), [freebayes](https://github.com/freebayes/freebayes)

+To speed up the variant calling processes, the reference is chopped into smaller pieces.
+The variant calling is done by this intervals, and the different resulting VCFs are then merged.
+This can parallelize the variant calling processes, and push down the variant calling wall clock time significantly.

 ## 🧬 Workflow Overview